EmryZhang/AAAnyNotes/README.md

 We welcome contributions!
 Please follow our development guidelines:

-1. Read the `agent-context/index.md` for AI agent working rules
+1. ALWAYS read this README.md first before making changes
 2. Follow the existing code style and patterns
 3. Add tests for new features
 4. Update documentation for any API changes
+5. Never break the three-service architecture

 ## 📄 License